pedromsantos/ts-kata/src/11_GildedRose/README.md

 ### First run - Add Characterization tests

 Write characterization tests to describe the code as is.
+Characterization tests are about describing the code **as is**, including any strange behaviour or possible bugs.
+Characterization tests do not verify the correct behavior of the code, which can be impossible to determine.
+Instead they verify the behavior that was observed when they were written.

 More on characterizations <https://michaelfeathers.silvrback.com/characterization-testing>